alecworthy/OPevents-CRM-development/README.md

-# OPevents-CRM-development

-🔄 CRM Implementation, Data Migration & Reporting
+# 🔄 CRM Implementation, Data Migration & Reporting

+---

 📌 Project Overview

 This project involved the design, implementation, and rollout of a new CRM system, including full ETL workflows, historical data migration, and the development of daily dashboards and reporting.
 The objective was to replace a legacy CRM with a modern, scalable solution that improved data quality, reporting accuracy, and visibility across sales and operations.

+---

 🎯 Objectives

-Migrate historical data from a legacy CRM into a new system
+1. Migrate historical data from a legacy CRM into a new system

-Design and implement ETL pipelines for ongoing data refreshes
+2. Design and implement ETL pipelines for ongoing data refreshes

-Clean, validate, and standardise customer and sales data
+3. Clean, validate, and standardise customer and sales data

-Build automated daily dashboards and management reporting
+4. Build automated daily dashboards and management reporting

-Ensure data integrity, reliability, and stakeholder trust
+5. Ensure data integrity, reliability, and stakeholder trust

+---

 🛠️ Tools & Technologies
-Category	Tools
+- Google Sheets
-CRM Platform	(Anonymised CRM system)
+- CRM Platform	- Moonstride
+- Hubspot
-Data Processing	SQL
+- Data Processing	SQL
-ETL	Scheduled extract, transform, and load workflows Reporting	Dashboards & scheduled reports
+- ETL	Scheduled extract, transform, and load workflows
+- Reporting	Dashboards & scheduled reports
-Data Validation	QA checks & reconciliation queries
+- Data Validation	QA checks & reconciliation queries

-(Specific tools anonymised due to commercial sensitivity)
+(Specific other tools anonymised due to commercial sensitivity)

+---

-🗂️ Key Workstreams
+## 🗂️ Key Workstreams

 🔹 Data Migration & Cleaning

 Extracted historical data from the legacy CRM

 Identified and resolved:

-Duplicate records
+- Duplicate records

-Inconsistent formatting
+- Inconsistent formatting

-Missing or invalid values
+- Missing or invalid values

 Standardised key entities:

-Customers
+- Customers

-Leads
+- Leads

-Opportunities
+- Opportunities

-Sales activities
+- Sales activities

 Validated record counts and key metrics post-migration

+---

 🔹 ETL Design & Implementation